Canada’s First Nuclear Purity Natural Graphite

 In addition to being amenable to low-cost development due to the shallow mineralization of the deposit, the Miller project will likely garner low production costs due to relatively low levels of treatment required to produce high-purity graphite.
 Canada Carbon has received results from metallurgical testing at Miller, and has achieved exceptional flotation results for graphite from the deposit.

-Typically, graphite production requires flotation to produce a concentrate, which is then subjected to chemical and/or heat treatments to further increase the purity of the graphite.
+Typically, graphite production requires flotation to produce a concentrate, which is then subjected to chemical or heat treatments to further increase the purity of the graphite.
 However, Canada Carbon has achieved exceptional graphite purities from flotation alone, meaning that the HLV graphite from Miller may not require further costly processing steps.

 Pre-Feasibility Study and Permitting Underway